qiime2/docs/source/tutorials/read-joining.rst

      --i-data demux-joined.qza \
      --o-visualization demux-joined.qzv

-This summary is particularly useful for estimating joined read length an as the quality scores at each sequence base position.
+This summary is particularly useful for estimating joined read length as well as the quality scores at each sequence base position.
 If you hover over a specific position on the interactive quality plot you will see the table below the plot updates itself to display the parametric seven-number summary for that sequence base position.